patternfly/patternfly-3/README.md

 bower install patternfly
 ```

+## RPM

+PatternFly is also available as an RPM.
+See https://copr.fedoraproject.org/coprs/patternfly/patternfly1/.

 ## Development

 Development setup requires nodejs.
 If you do not already have nodejs and npm installed on your system, please see https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager for how to install on your distribution.